jhderojasUVa/analyted-concourse-pipelines/README.md

 # analyted-concourse

-Example of pipelines for Concourse.
+Example of pipelines for Concourse for AnalyTED talks, to explain basic usage of Concourse and pipelines.

 # List of contents